 On the contrary, a lawn spotted with brown patches is not a good look.
 It can even be embarrassing, especially if you’ve worked hard to make your yard look nice.

-Fortunately, it’s easy to revive your garden and home landscape.
+And, fortunately, it’s easy to revive your garden and home landscape.

-Then way, you can spend more time enjoying your yard instead of spending hours trying to make it look good.
+That way, you can spend more time enjoying your yard instead of spending hours trying to make it look good.

 1. Assess Soil Drainage

 Ideal garden soil is light and workable, not compacted and hard.
 The best soil is soft, airy, and most importantly, has excellent drainage.